Frequently asked questions (FAQs)

 The settlement includes all persons in Ontario who are or were at any time party to a Lease Agreement for Equipment with OEG, entered into between May 1, 2012, and December 31, 2016, except Excluded Persons.

-If you opted out of the class action, you are excluded from the settlement.
+If you previously opted out of the class action, you are excluded from the settlement.

 5. What benefits does the settlement provide? (back to top)

-The Distribution Protocol provides that all Class Members will be eligible to apply for settlement benefits, whether they are currently in an active Lease Agreement (and still rent Equipment from OEG), or whether they previously bought out or terminated their Lease Agreement (and no longer rent Equipment from OEG).
+During the claims period, all Class Members were eligible to apply for a cash payment from the settlement funds and other settlement benefits in accordance with the Court-approved Distribution Protocol.
+This included Class Members who were in an active Lease Agreement (and still rent Equipment from OEG), and Class Members that previously bought out or terminated their Lease Agreement (and no longer rent Equipment from OEG).

 The settlement benefits are summarized as follows: